 In reality, painful, challenging ("bad") experiences are one of the primary means by which truly good (humble) people are made stronger, wiser, more mature (assuming we are not embittered by them).
 The only thing that prevents this is lack of humility; the lack of willingness to learn or be taught i.e. pride.

 Why?
 At the heart of pride is distrust i.e. since I can't (or choose not to) trust, I'll figure it out and do it myself.
-This is why pride is so harmful; it short-circuits the process that can make us stronger and better, not to mention the harm it causes others.
+This is why pride is so harmful; it short-circuits the process that can make us stronger and better, not to mention the harm pride causes others.

 For a further discussion on the value of suffering and evil click here and here.